2 Men Killed In Accident At Construction Site On High Street In Boston

 BOSTON (CBS) – Two men were killed Wednesday morning in an accident at a construction site in Boston’s Financial District.
 Relatives of one of the victims said the men fell about 20 feet into a hole after being hit by a truck.

-Boston police and firefighters, including technical rescue crews, were called to High Street around 8 a.m. after an initial report that multiple people had been struck by a vehicle.READ MORE: LIST: New Regional Collaboratives Announced To Boost COVID Vaccination Efforts In Massachusetts
+Boston police and firefighters, including technical rescue crews, were called to High Street around 8 a.m. after an initial report that multiple people had been struck by a vehicle.READ MORE: Third Stimulus Check: When Could You Get Another Economic Relief Payment?

 The men were found in a hole at the site and the scene shifted from a rescue to a recovery.
 They were pronounced dead at the scene.
 Investigators said they cannot yet comment on how the men ended up in the hole.